Avitas8485/Alara/README.md

 - Add agent Actions.

 ### Contributing
-If you'd like to contribute to the Hestia project, please feel free to submit a pull request or open an issue on the project's GitHub repository.
+If you'd like to contribute to the Alara project, please feel free to submit a pull request or open an issue on the project's GitHub repository.